James S. Rice

 James Stephen Rice (1846–1930) was an American businessman and rancher who was a pioneering resident of Orange County, California and a civic leader in Tustin, California.

 Early life and education in Ohio

-James Stephen Rice was born 31 October 1846 in Cleveland, Ohio to Harvey Rice (1800–1891) and Emma Maria (Fitch) Rice (1812–1889).
+James Stephen Rice was born pm 31 October 1846 in Cleveland, Ohio, to Harvey Rice (1800–1891) and Emma Maria (Fitch) Rice (1812–1889).
 Rice was educated in the public schools in Cleveland and attended Case Western Reserve College in Hudson, Ohio, graduating with a BA degree in classical studies in 1866.
 Rice married Coralinn Frances Barlow (1849–1919) of Cleveland on 2 October 1872, and they had four children.
-From 1866 to 1877, he was in business with his half-brother Percival Wood Rice and his brother-in-law Proctor Rollin Burnett, who were proprietors of the Rice & Burnett Company a crockery and home furnishing business in Cleveland.
+From 1866 to 1877, he was in business with his half-brother Percival Wood Rice and his brother-in-law Proctor Rollin Burnett, who were proprietors of the Rice & Burnett Company, a crockery and home furnishing business in Cleveland.